A quick guide to shelf space costs

 An insider’s guide to retail shelf space fees

-The ever-growing portfolio of brands and high competition for shelf space allows retailers to command considerable shelf space fees.
-There have been numerous arguments about whether the fees charged actually enhance space allocation efficiency or encourage backroom deals between stores and manufacturers that promote monopoly.
-But as it stands today, these are the broad types of costs incurred by manufacturers:
+The ever-growing portfolio of brands and high competition for retail shelf space allows retailers to command considerable shelf space fees.
+There have been numerous arguments about whether the store shelf fees charged actually enhance space allocation efficiency or encourage backroom deals between stores and manufacturers that promote monopoly.
+But as it stands today, these are the broad types of costs incurred by manufacturers in the retail environment:

-- Slotting/listing fees: Slotting fees (or listing fee) is the amount of money a manufacturer pays a retailer to appear on the shelves.
+• Slotting/listing fees: Slotting fees (or listing fee) is the amount of money a manufacturer pays a retailer to appear on the shelves.
 This transaction typically takes place after a range review process once the retailer is convinced about a product’s potential to generates sales and profit.
-Slotting fees average $1500 per store per SKU.
+Slotting fees average $1500 per store per SKU and varies based on placement in the store layout.
 If you consider that a range review may introduce 7-12 new SKUs, listing these products in a 1000-store retail chain nationwide has a huge impact on a CPG’s bottom line.
 Note that simply paying slotting fees won’t drive sales if you don’t ensure shelf availability at all times.

-- Pay-to-stay fees: These fees are paid by CPGs during category reviews in the form of discounts or free cases of products to the retailer.
+• Pay-to-stay fees: These fees are paid by CPGs during category reviews in the form of discounts, additional signage or complementary products to the retailer.
 Typically, it is offered to ensure that SKUs that have been flagged for removal from shelf, stay.
-This may mean that the manufacturer needs to reactivate their shopper marketing activities to spur purchase decisions at shelf.
+This may mean that the manufacturer needs to reactivate their shopper marketing activities to spur purchase decisions and impulse purchases at shelf within the retail space.

-- Display placement: Stores also charge significant fees for seasonal features and the promotional displays that appear at the end of aisles.
+• Display placement: Stores also charge significant fees for seasonal features and the promotional displays that appear at the end of aisles.
 A manufacturer may pay $350 – 500 per display per store.
-The fee varies depending on the product, e.g. higher for specialty, or choice of secondary placement, e.g. placing crackers far away from the snacks category (perhaps closer to beverages).
+The fee varies depending on the product, e.g. higher for specialty, or choice of secondary placement, e.g. placing crackers far away from the snacks category (perhaps and endcap that’s closer to beverages).
 The main aim of this is to introduce the brand to new shoppers.
 So, the ROI of this fee is diluted if regular shoppers purchase the brand, or if the product was bought at the home shelf.
+These are all part of the decision-making process for inventory management.

 Here’s an explanation of the finance of promotion and slotting in frozen foods, courtesy Kevin Janiga, President of Winsights Marketing.

-Combine these fees with auditing and data costs, and you get a sense of the what the manufacturer pays to be in a retailer.
+Combine these fees with auditing and data costs, and you get a sense of the what the manufacturer pays to be in a retail store and the potential profitability margins.

 Measuring ROI to justify spend on shelf space costs